AJoyceL/cart253-2025/variations_jam/README.md

 Talk To Me is a dialogue-based game where you (the player) move and interact with blocks to trigger words from an unknown entity.
 There will be two speech variation to the game: a preffix and a suffix.

 > There are three modes/variations to this game:
-    1. In Bow At The Altar, you're(the player) an oracle, worshipping an unknown God at two different temples.
-You seek guidance through the altars the people have build for THEM.
-You hope that whatever THEIR words are, lead your city state forward.
+    1. In God's Messenger, you(the player) are a messenger, answering the call of your Goddess and delivering her prophecies to the people who worship her at the state temple.

         Instruction:
         - Move the player with left/right arrow and/or A & D key.